Exclusive - Firm part-owned by Siemens hired to help install turbines in Crimea: sources

 The other Interautomatika shareholders apart from Siemens are Technopromexport, with 17 percent, and VTI, a Russian power sector research institute, with 37 percent, according to the company's website.

-(Additional reporting by Svetlana Reiter and Andrew Osborn in Moscow and Alissa de Carbonnel in Brussels; Writing by Christian Lowe; Editing by Nick Tattersall)
+Additional reporting by Svetlana Reiter and Andrew Osborn in Moscow and Alissa de Carbonnel in Brussels; Writing by Christian Lowe; Editing by Nick Tattersall